mattdeak/gopq/README.md

 Each example demonstrates different features and use cases of godq.
 We encourage you to explore these examples to better understand how to use the library in your projects.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.
+Ensure to update tests as appropriate.

 ## License
 This project is licensed under the MIT License.

 ### Future Work
-- More Queue Configurability
+- More Queue Configurability (LIFO, Priority Queues, etc.)
+- Batch Enqueue/Dequeue operations
 - Various Efficiency Improvements